Topic Cluster

 Every Living Thing on Earth Descended From One Cell.
 We Now Know Roughly Where It Lived.

-Three billion years ago — perhaps four — a single cell at the bottom of an ocean was the ancestor of every plant, animal, fungus, and microbe ever to exist.
+Three billion years ago, perhaps four, a single cell at the bottom of an ocean was the ancestor of every plant, animal, fungus, and microbe ever to exist.
 A 2024 paper has dated it more precisely than any analysis before.

 May 29, 2026 15 min read